keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy.markdown

 permalink: /software-consultancy
 classes:
   - software-consultancy
-excerpt: "Learn how Keep-Alive I.T Services can help make critical I.T Software decisions, or develop bespoke platform specific Software solutions for your business."
+excerpt: "Learn how Keep-Alive I.T Services can help make critical I.T Software decisions, or just be of general assistance with a software related query for your business."
 header:
   overlay_image: /assets/images/software-development-consultancy.jpg
   overlay_filter: 0.74